GaloisInc/crucible/doc/tutorial/tutorial.md

-One simple implementation take the form of a loop in which the index starts out at zero, and we keep track of a mask initialized to have the least signficant bit set.
+One simple implementation take the form of a loop in which the index starts out at zero, and we keep track of a mask initialized to have the least significant bit set.
 On each iteration, we increment the index, and shift the mask to the left.
 Then we can use a bitwise "and" operation to test the bit at the index indicated by the index variable.
 The following C code (which is also in the `code/ffs.c` file